anishathalye/neural-style/README.md

 Use `--checkpoint-output` and `--checkpoint-iterations` to save checkpoint images.

 Use `--iterations` to change the number of iterations (default 1000).
-1000 iterations take around 10 hours to run on a Mid 2013 Macbook Air for a 528×960 pixel content file.
+For a 528×960 pixel content file, 1000 iterations take around 30 minutes to run on a GPU, or 10 hours on a Mid 2013 Macbook Air.

 ## Example 1